googlefonts/fontations/README.md

 ## codegen

 Much of the code in the `read-fonts` and `write-fonts` crate is generated automatically.
-Code generation is performed by the `font-codegen` crate, and is described in more detail in [`font-codegen/README.md`][codegen-readme].
+Code generation is performed by the `font-codegen` crate.
+For an overview of what we generate and how it works, see the [codegen-tour][].
+For an overview of how to use the `font-codegen` crate, see the readme at [`font-codegen/README.md`][codegen-readme].

 [codegen-readme]: ./font-codegen/README.md
 [`read-fonts`]: ./read-fonts